Baskın Oran

-Baskın Oran (born 26 July 1945 in Izmir) is a Turkish academic, politician and human rights activist.
+Baskın Oran (born 26 July 1945) is a Turkish academic, politician and human rights activist.
 Currently, he is a teacher in Faculty of Political Science, Ankara University.

 Biography

-Baskın Oran finished his high school in Turkey.
-He attended high school Saint-Joseph, which explains his Francophonie then Izmir Atatürk High School.
+Baskın Oran was born on 26 July 1945 in İzmir.
+He finished the high school in Turkey.
+He attended high school Saint-Joseph, which explains his Francophonie then İzmir Atatürk High School.
 He then entered Ankara University and studied for Political Science.
 He graduated in 1968.
 Later in 1969, he started his academic career as a teaching assistant in the Department of International Relations.

 In 1971, following the coup, he was suspended for the first time from his post and was reinstated by the Council of State (Danıştay) in 1972.
 He completed his doctorate in 1974.
 He continued his studies and by 1975 he finished his postdoctoral in Geneva on international minorities.

 In 1982, when he was an assistant professor, he was again suspended from docent by 1980 Turkish coup d'état.
 He was not reinstated until 1990 by court order.
 In 1991, he was appointed Senior Lecturer in the Department of International Relations and, finally, in 1997, he received the title of professor.